-Fastbridge expect that all young people and their families are treated in a fair and respectful manner and this is positively challenged and discussed with supervision, team meetings and children's/young person's meetings.
+Fastbridge expects that all young people and their families are treated in a fair and respectful manner, and this is positively challenged and discussed with supervision, team meetings and children's/young person's meetings.

-We uphold the Principles of Care, for promoting anti-discriminatory practice and promotion of children's rights, respect and dignity as follows:
+We uphold the Principles of Care, for promoting anti- discriminatory practice and promotion of children's rights, respect and dignity as follows:

-- 1. Children and young people have the right to live in a home that is safe, warm, happy, nurturing, stable, valuing, affectionate, and secure, free from abuse and recognises the individual needs of the Young person. - 2.
+- 1. Children and young people have the right to live in a home that is safe, warm, happy, nurturing, stable, valuing, affectionate, and secure, free from abuse and recognises the individual needs of the young person. - 2.
 Children and young people have the right to have full access to education, health care, social life, community facilities, and have the opportunity to live a full life as possible. - 3.
-Children and young people have the right to be listened to, express themselves, take full part in decisions affecting them, have things explained to them and the right to complain. - 4.
-Children and young people have the right to privacy, space, time and dignity, have fun and allowed to be a child. - 5.
+Children and young people have the right to be listened to and express themselves, take full part in decisions affecting them, have things explained to them and the right to complain. - 4.
+Children and young people have the right to privacy, space, time, and dignity, have fun and allow them to be children. - 5.
 Children and young people have the right to their religious, cultural, dietary needs and to celebrate their individuality.

 Young People are admitted to the home due to their high-risk behaviours.
-They have often had severely traumatised backgrounds and a history of care that has not successfully addressed their needs.
+They often have experienced trauma during their childhood and have had insecure attachments.
 It is unsurprising that many of the young people have difficulties with Education, self-worth, forming relationships, keeping themselves safe and being safe with others.
-However, there is a remarkable degree of change achieved as a result of living at Fastbridge.
+However, there is a remarkable degree of change achieved because of living at Fastbridge.

 Progress is achieved through the therapeutic approach taken by the home and wider community.
 This emphasises developing strategies for achieving aims and aspirations without resorting to inappropriate behaviour.
-The young people have both a Placement Plan, which identifies their long-term needs and how these needs will be met over time, and an ICON, which identifies specific goals and tasks for them to work on over shorter time periods.
-Staff support the young people with their health, welfare, religious, linguistic and cultural needs and where appropriate engage outside agencies in order to ensure these needs are appropriately met.
-When nearing 16 the young people will also have a Pathway plan developed for their transition from care and this also allows specific goals to be identified and the work needed to achieve them.
+The young people have both a Placement Plan, which identifies their long- term needs and how these needs will be met over time, and an ICON, which identifies specific goals and tasks for them to work on over shorter time periods.
+Staff support the young people with their health, welfare, religious, linguistic, and cultural needs and where appropriate outside agencies engage in order to ensure these needs are appropriately met.
+When nearing 16 years the young people will also have a Pathway plan developed for their transition from care and this also allows specific goals to be identified, and the work needed to achieve them.

-The home is designed to ensure that it is safe, meets the needs of the young people and more importantly has a homely environment.
-Each young person has their own room and are encouraged to personalise it.
-Staff also ensure that 'home comforts' are added, such as throws for the bed or hot water bottles in the winter and fans and lighter bedding for the summer months.
-The young people have a lot of input to any changes and their opinion is always asked.
+The home is designed to ensure that it is safe, meets the needs of the young people as a whole and individually and more importantly has a homely environment.
+Each young person has their own room and is encouraged to personalise it.
+Staff also ensure that 'home comforts' are added, such as throws for the bed in the winter and fans and lighter bedding for the summer months, pictures and posters.
+Each room has a desk to support the young people to do homework independently.
 The young people are also involved in daily chores in the house, allowing them to feel part of the home and have an investment in how the home looks and feels.